27 Rohingya families staying illegally in Jammu have SIM cards

 The data revealed that 27 Rohingya families and a total of 1988 Rohingyas are living in Jammu Tehsil and all of them have mobile numbers.

-Choudhary said, "this means these people have fake documents or they are being supported by local people who are providing them mobile SIM cards.
+Choudhary said, "This means these people have fake documents or they are being supported by local people who are providing them mobile SIM cards.
 Government is aware of the families owning these SIM cards and can easily find out against whose name these are registered, but they are not treating the matter seriously."

 OneIndia News